 Why is Sales Process Important

-Believing in your skills and resourcefulness is, of course, a great way to work, but sales is not a game of intuition and creativeness.
+Believing in your skills and resourcefulness is, of course, a great way to work, but sales is not a game of intuition and creativity.
 Sales is an organized series of tactical actions.

 So, let’s talk about the reasons you need a standardized sales process.